Hardmath123/hardmath123.github.io/content/indefinite.md

-I have published over 40,000 words of writing now--more than *The Lion, the Witch, and the Wardrobe* and *Hamlet*.
+I have published over 40,000 words of writing now---more than *The Lion, the Witch, and the Wardrobe* and *Hamlet*.
 Not that word count matters, of course.
 Words, like people, are meaningless on their own.